PabloSR06/oldblog-jekyll/posts/_posts/2022-03-16-JavaEnvironment.md

 ## Install Eclipse for Java developers

-Install Eclipse for Java developers, it's going to be our IDE
+Install Eclipse for Java developers, it's going to be our IDE.

 You need to run **PowerShell** as Administrator and execute this comand: